sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 43 of creating useless commits every other day ✔️~~
 ~~Day 44 of creating useless commits every other day ✔️~~
 ~~Day 45 of creating useless commits every other day ✔️~~
+~~Day 46 of creating useless commits every other day ✔️~~
+Day 47 of creating useless commits every other day 💀
+Day 48 of creating useless commits every other day 💀
+Day 49 of creating useless commits every other day 💀
-Day 46 of creating useless commits every other day ✔️
+Day 50 of creating useless commits every other day ✔️